dotlang/language/README.md

 dotLang provides channels as a light-weight communication mechanism between two pieces of code and `:==` notation for parallel execution of an expression.

 Channels are a one-way (read-only or write-only) data transportation mechanism which are open the moment they are created and closed when they are GC'd (disposed).
-They can be buffered or have a transformation function (`func(T)->T`) which will be applied before write or after read.
+They can be buffered or have a transformation function (`(T)->T`) which will be applied before write or after read.

 Any party can close/dispose their channel.
 Send or receive on a channel where there is no receiver or sender will return immediately with a flag indicating this.
 Doing channel operations inside `$` operator will make them blocking.